ontodev/robot/docs/remove.md

 There are three general select options that give control over the types of axioms that are removed.
 By default, both `named` and `anonymous` axioms are removed.
 But, for example, if only `--select anonymous` is provided, the named classes will not be removed.

-1. `complement`: remove the complement set of the entities (equivalent to `filter`, except that `remove` creates a new ontology whereas `filter` edits the input ontology).
+1. `complement`: remove the complement set of the entities (equivalent to [filter](/filter), except that `remove` creates a new ontology whereas `filter` edits the input ontology).
 2. `named`: remove named entities.
 3. `anonymous`: remove anonymous entities (e.g. anonymous ancestors).
+4. `imports`: remove import statements *

+\* The `imports` selection cannot be used with [filter](/filter)

 #### Relation Types

 Relation type selections provide the ability to select which entities to remove based on their relationship to the entity (or entities) specified by `--entity`/`--entities`.
-If no `--select` is provided, the default is `self`.
+If no relation type `--select` is provided, the default is `self`.
 This means that the entity set itself will be removed.

 1. `self` (default)
 2. `parents`